 Benefits for family members

-If you are thinking about having BRCA testing, consider the emotional impact of the test results.
-For some people, knowing they carry a BRCA mutation can cause a lot of worry and anxiety even though they may never get breast cancer.
-Some people may feel overwhelmed when they are faced with the medical options that can lower their risk.
+If you are thinking about having BRCA1/2 testing, consider the emotional impact of the test results.
+For some people, knowing they have a BRCA1/2 mutation causes worry and anxiety even though they may never get breast cancer.
+Some people may feel overwhelmed when faced with the medical options that can lower their risk.

-Getting a negative BRCA test result is usually seen as good news.
-However, this news can also cause awkward feelings around relatives who have had cancer or who test positive for a BRCA mutation.
+Getting a negative BRCA1/2 test result is usually seen as good news.
+However, this news can also cause awkward feelings around relatives who have had cancer or who test positive for a BRCA1/2 mutation.
 And for some, knowing they do not have a mutation may give a false sense of security of not being at risk of breast cancer.

 Getting a result of a variant of uncertain significance (and not knowing whether the mutation increases risk) can be confusing or frustrating and may add to the stress of an already trying process.

-If your BRCA test results (or even the option of genetic testing) cause you any emotional distress, talk to your genetic counselor or your health care provider.
+If your BRCA1/2 test results (or even the option of genetic testing) upset you, talk to your genetic counselor or your health care provider.
 It may also be helpful to discuss these issues with a mental health provider, such as a therapist or a psychologist.
-Connecting with other people who have had BRCA testing and may have had similar feelings or concerns may also help.
-The organization Bright Pink offers on-line chat rooms to connect with others considering or who have had BRCA testing.
+Connecting with other people who have had BRCA1/2 testing may also help.
+Our Breast Care Helpline1-877 GO KOMEN (1-877-465-6636) can also provide information and support for BRCA1/2 carriers and those considering genetic testing.
+We also offer a forum for women at higher risk within the Message Boards.
+The organization Bright Pink offers on-line chat rooms to connect with others who have had or considered BRCA1/2 testing.

 Emotional risks for family members

-BRCA testing may also have an emotional impact on family members.
-For people who have a positive test result, figuring out how to tell relatives about the BRCA mutation can be challenging.
-Some family members may welcome hearing that they have the option of BRCA testing, but other relatives may be upset, anxious or angry upon hearing the news.
+BRCA1/2 testing may also have an emotional impact on family members.
+For people who have a positive test result, figuring out how to tell relatives about the BRCA1/2 mutation can be challenging.
+Some family members may welcome hearing that they have the option of BRCA1/2 testing, but other relatives may be upset, anxious or angry upon hearing the news.
 If you have concerns, talk to a genetic counselor.
 He/she can provide suggestions for how best to share the news with other family members.

 Other risks of genetic testing